-- a) Rape is the penetration, no matter how slight, of the vagina or anus, with anybody part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+• Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 This offense includes the rape of both males and females.
+Rape occurs regardless of the age of the victim, if the victim did not consent or if the victim was incapable of giving consent.
+For more information,

+policies, and procedures for

+reporting sexual assault,

+domestic violence,

+dating violence,

+and stalking please refer to

+the stand-alone

+"Enough is Enough" Sexual

+Assault Special Section

+document.

-Rape occurs regardless of the age of the victim, if the victim did not consent or if the victim was incapable of giving consent. - b) Statutory Rape occurs if the victim consented, the offender did not force or threaten the victim, but the victim was under the statutory age of consent. - c) Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
-Fondling is also recognized as an element of the other sex offenses. - d) Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+- Statutory Rape occurs if the victim consented, the offender did not force or threaten the victim, but the victim was under the statutory age of consent. - Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his or her age or because of his or her temporary or permanent mental incapacity.
+Fondling is also recognized as an element of the other sex offenses. - Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.